JAMES: Normalizing Job Titles with Multi-Aspect Graph Embeddings and Reasoning: Empirical Validation

 \subsection{EQ2: Ablation Study}

-Next, we conduct an ablation study to answer EQ2.
-Given that the BERT-based model (i.e., baselines \romannumeral 8 \ and \romannumeral 10) yielded relatively good performance and that BERT embedding is an essential feature of ours, we measure the performance of removing each single component of {\m} except for the BERT embedding.
-We show the results in Table \ref{tab:ablation}.
-From Table \ref{tab:ablation}, we observe two findings.
-First, hyperbolic graph embeddings have a significant contribution in the \emph{JTM} performance of {\m}.
-For example, {\m} reduces \emph{Precision@10} by 18.28\% and \emph{NDCG@10} by 19.62\% when removing this component from {\m}.
-Because messy and overlapping job titles (i.e., Challenge 1-3 in Introduction) are the major issues in \emph{JTM} task, hyperbolic graph embeddings can be effective for such job titles.
-Second, co-attention (CoAtt) and reasoning-based representation (Reasoning) increase the performance from the simple concatenation model by 4.70\% by \emph{Precision@10} and 7.47\% by \emph{NDCG@10}, which shows the effectiveness of multi-aspect co-attention and fusion of co-attentive multi-aspect embeddings and reasoning-based representations.
-To see the performance in other job-driven downstream tasks, we explore an additional experiment as following section.
-Overall, removing each of components in {\m} reduces {\m} performance.
-All of those results show the effectiveness of our {\m}.
+We conducted an ablation study to address EQ2.
+Since SBERT (\ie, baselines \romannumeral 8 \ and \romannumeral 10) yielded relatively good performance and BERT embedding is an essential feature of our model, we evaluated the performance of removing each single component of {\ours} except for the BERT embedding.
+Table \ref{tab:ablation} presents the results.
+We observed two main findings.
+First, hyperbolic graph embeddings have a significant contribution to the {\jtm} performance of {\ours}.
+Removing this component from {\ours} without co-attention and reasoning led to a reduction of \emph{Precision@10} by 18.28\% and \emph{NDCG@10} by 19.62\%.
+This demonstrates the effectiveness of hyperbolic graph embeddings for the major issues in {\jtm} task, such as overlapping and messy job titles (i.e., Challenge 1-3 in Introduction).
+Second, co-attention (CoAtt) and reasoning-based representation (Reasoning) improved the performance from the simple concatenation model by 4.70\% in \emph{Precision@10} and 7.47\% in \emph{NDCG@10}, showing the effectiveness of multi-aspect co-attention and fusion of co-attentive multi-aspect embeddings and reasoning-based representations.
+In summary, the removal of each component in {\ours} reduced its performance, indicating the effectiveness of our model.